-Mr. McMillan has more than 17 years of experience in state and federal courts in Delaware and elsewhere, including in contract, patent, environmental and bankruptcy-related matters.
-His clients include firms in the financial services, technology, energy, commercial real estate, online retail and insurance industries, based throughout the United States, as well as in Europe, the Middle East, Africa and Asia.
+Mr. McMillan has more than 20 years of experience in state and federal courts in Delaware and elsewhere, including in contract, patent, environmental and bankruptcy-related matters.
+His clients include firms in multiple industries, including financial services, technology, energy, commercial real estate, online retail and brokerage, health care, and insurance, based throughout the United States, as well as in Europe, the Middle East, Africa and Asia.
 He frequently works with executive management and expert consultants on highly sophisticated financial, economic and technical issues.

 Before joining HFK, Mr. McMillan practiced in the Delaware offices of Pepper Hamilton LLP and Montgomery, McCracken, Walker & Rhoads.
 He also practiced at Bouchard, Margules & Friedlander, and he began his legal career with the Wilmington firm Morris, Nichols, Arsht & Tunnell.

 Author of article titled “Delaware Corporations Can Keep Federal Securities Law Claims Out of State Courts: Delaware Supreme Court Overrules Sciabacucchi”, published on May 20, 2020 in ABA Business Law Today

 Author of article titled "Delaware Court of Chancery Gives the Little Guy a Break on E-Discovery Costs", published on Apr 29, 2020 in HFK Law Blog